Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Summary and conclusions

 From the comparison of the four materials, we have revealed that $U/|t_1|$ is a crucial parameter to control the strength of the SC order; larger $U/|t_1|$ materials show larger SC order parameter $F_{\rm{SC}}^{\infty}$ in the realistic materials.
-This explains that $T_{c} $ and the SC gap at the optimum doping is larger for CaCuO$_2$ than Hg1201, where $T_{c} ^{\rm opt}$ is well scaled by $\lvert t_1 \rvert F_{\rm SC}^{\infty}$ as $T_{c} ^{\rm opt}\sim 0.16 \lvert t_1 \rvert F_{\rm{SC}}^{\infty}$.
+This explains that $T_{c} $ and the SC gap at the optimum doping are larger for CaCuO$_2$ than Hg1201, where $T_{c} ^{\rm opt}$ is well scaled by $\lvert t_1 \rvert F_{\rm SC}^{\infty}$ as $T_{c} ^{\rm opt}\sim 0.16 \lvert t_1 \rvert F_{\rm{SC}}^{\infty}$.
 Though the experimental uncertainty in the crystal structure prohibits a quantitative comparison, $F_{\rm SC}^{\infty}$ is also larger for Bi2212 than Bi2201 at least qualitatively, in agreement with the experimental indications.
 When we apply the same scaling $T_{c}^{\rm opt} \sim 0.16 \lvert t_1 \rvert F_{\rm SC}^{\infty}$ to the two Bi compounds with the calculated order parameter, it also well explains the experimental sample dependence of $T_{c}$.
-The strong dependence of $F_{\rm SC}^{\infty}$ on $U/|t_1|$ for real materials are summarized in Fig.~\ref{fig:FSC_vs_U/t}: In the range of $7.0\le U/|t_1|\le 8.0$, $F_{\rm SC}^{\infty}$ sharply increases and the calculated sensitive materials dependence of $F_{\rm SC}^{\infty}$ is well captured within this range.
-The good scaling of $T_{c}^{\rm opt}$ by $0.16 |t_1| F_{\rm{SC}}^{\infty}$ is also summarized in Fig.~\ref{fig:TcComparisionExperiment}, which indicates that the detailed difference of $U/|t_1|$ within the range of $7<U/|t_1|<9$ in the {\it ab initio} parameters reproduces the diverse materials dependence of $T_c^{\rm opt}$.
+The strong dependence of $F_{\rm SC}^{\infty}$ on $U/|t_1|$ for real materials are summarized in Fig.~\ref{fig:FSC_vs_U/t}: In the range of $7.0\le U/|t_1|\le 8.0$, $F_{\rm SC}^{\infty}$ sharply increases and the calculated sensitive materials dependence of $F_{\rm SC}^{\infty}$ is well captured within this range. {This simply means that, except for Bi2212, most of the realistic materials we have studied are positioned in the weak-coupling side, where the SC order parameter rapidly increases with increasing $U/|t_1|$. } The good scaling of $T_{c}^{\rm opt}$ by $0.16 |t_1| F_{\rm{SC}}^{\infty}$ is also summarized in Fig.~\ref{fig:TcComparisionExperiment}, which indicates that the detailed difference of $U/|t_1|$ within the range of $7<U/|t_1|<9$ in the {\it ab initio} parameters reproduces the diverse materials dependence of $T_c^{\rm opt}$.
 Since the larger variance for the theoretical prediction on Bi2201 is ascribed to the experimental uncertainty of the apical oxygen, it is desired to precisely determine the apical oxygen position in the experiments.

 Based on the successful reproduction of the materials dependent properties, the underlying superconducting mechanism is identified by the effective local attraction emerging from the Mottness, which converts the original strong repulsion to the attraction.